CSIRT-MU/edu-resources/README.md

 ## Do you want to contribute or share your comments?

 We highly appreciate new contributions, suggestions for improvement, or any other comments.
-Please email Valdemar at *valdemar@mail.muni.cz*.
+Please email [Valdemar Švábenský](https://www.muni.cz/en/people/395868-valdemar-svabensky) at *valdemar@mail.muni.cz*.

 ## Authors

-This list was compiled and is maintained by Valdemar Švábenský and Jan Vykopal, the members of the [CSIRT-MU team](https://csirt.muni.cz/) at the [Masaryk University](https://muni.cz).
+This list was compiled and is maintained by the members of the [CSIRT-MU team](https://csirt.muni.cz/) at the [Masaryk University](https://muni.cz).

 ## Licence